solo-io/supergloo/README.md

 ### Multi-mesh and multi-cluster
-A core feature of Gloo Mesh is its ability to configure and manage multiple service mesh deployments across multiple clusters.
+A core feature of Gloo Mesh is its ability to configure and manage multiple

+sh deployments across multiple clusters.
 The Gloo Mesh API provides an abstraction that allows users to configure groups of meshes as a single entity without having to deal with the underlying network configuration complexities.